Information

 What are the requirements?

-In order to use the Data Exchange Feature, it obviously requires two iOS devices.
+In order to use the Data Exchange Feature, it obviously requires two devices (iPhone, iPad or Mac).
 Expense Tool (preferrably in the same version) needs to be installed on both devices involved.

 Transfer using Bluetooth: Both devices have to support Bluetooth.